 PSM

-The PSM consists of sub-groups totalling more than 100, mainly European, experts who provide the needed state-of-the art scientific know-how, including in particular expertise from previous space missions like CoRoT and Kepler and expertise in ground-based follow-up observations for planet confirmation.
+The PLATO Science Management (PSM) consists of sub-groups totalling more than 100, mainly European, experts who provide the needed state-of-the art scientific know-how, including in particular expertise from previous space missions like CoRoT and Kepler and expertise in ground-based follow-up observations for planet confirmation.
 This expertise is specially required to set-up an efficient scheme for planet detection, ranking and definition of the requirements for the ground-based follow-up observations.
 This is a lessons-learned from the on-going transit search space missions.
 The PSM also provides the expertise for:

 • Defining algorithms, methods, and inputs needed to exploit PLATO data for both exoplanet and stellar science.
 These are passed to the PDC for implementation.